viajeradelaluz/holbertonschool-higher_level_programming/0x14-javascript-web_scraping/README.md

 - How to manipulate JSON data
 - How to use `request` and fetch API
 - How to read and write a file using `fs` module

+## File description

+Each file corresponds to a different script.
+Inside each file is the complete description of its execution and requirements.